uavpal/disco4g/README.md

 - Phil

 ## Disclaimer
 This is still an EXPERIMENTAL modification, no thorough testing has been conducted!
-Mod and fly your Disco entirely at YOUR OWN RISK!!!
+Mod and fly your Disco at YOUR OWN RISK!!!